lsst-ts/ts_wep_new/README.md

 setup -k -r .
 ```

-## Example Script

-- **mapSensorAndFieldIdx.py**: Map the sensor name to the field point index for LSST.
-- **mapSensorAndFieldIdxLsstFam.py**: Map the sensor name to the field point for LSST full-array mode (FAM).

-## Verify the Calculated Wavefront Error

-1. The user can use the `Algorithm.getWavefrontMapEsti()` and `Algorithm.getWavefrontMapResidual()` in `cwfs` module to judge the estimated wavefront error after the solve of transport of intensity equation (TIE).
-The residual of wavefront map should be low compared with the calculated wavefront map if most of low-order Zernike terms (z4 - z22) have been captured and compensated.
-2. The idea of TIE is to compensate the defocal images back to the focal one (image on pupil).
-Therefore, in the ideal case, the compensated defocal images should be similar.
-After the solve of TIE, the user can use the `CompensableImage.getImg()` in `cwfs` module to compare the compensated defocal images.

-## Note of Auxiliary Telescope Images

-1. While testing with the sky images obtained with the auxiliary telescope (localed in `tests/testData/testImages/auxTel`), this package and [cwfs](https://github.com/bxin/cwfs) show the similar result in "onAxis" optical model.
-However, for the "paraxial" optical model, the results of two packages are different.
-2. The main difference comes from the stratege of compensation in the initial loop of solving the TIE.
-However, it is hard to have a conclusion at this moment because of the low singal-to-noise ratio in test images.

 ## Test Gen 3 Repository

 In the folder `tests/testData/` there is a test repository for tasks that run with the Gen 3 DM middleware.